jserc/burial-mound-volume-tool/README.md

 	i. ~~Importing CSV en-mass import macro~~  16/09/18 Complete <br />
 	ii ~~Populate data summary macro~~  16/09/18 Complete <br />
 	iii. ~~Use Linest to calculate polynomial coefficients of a trendline of the xy data.~~ 18/09/18 Complete <br />
-	iv.
-Use cylindrical shells method to estimate volume of mound.
-(TO BE ADDED IN SPREADSHEET VERY SOON) <br />
+	iv. ~~Use cylindrical shells method to estimate volume of mound.~~ 18/09/18 Complete  <br />
 	iv ~~Refresh data macro~~  16/09/18 Complete <br />
 	v.
-Erosion volume calculations to be added <br />
+Erosion volume calculations to be added - SOMETIME IN FUTURE <br />

 ## To do list (testing)

 1. ~~Check works with different browsers~~  16/09/18 Complete <br />
 2. Do comparison test with mounds modelled from 0.5m or less LIDAR data so we can estimate margin of error.
 Calculate exact volume using GRASS.
 3. ~~create test image for confirmation of output calibration~~ 18/09/18 Complete
+4. ~~Have a volume comparison with a simplistic sepherical cap calculation (+-30% approx)~~ 18/09/18 Complete

 ## Built With